 The value chain….

 The opioid addiction crisis actually highlights the intellectual struggle that we have in academia.
 The thinking in terms of all actors is useful however the solutions aren’t happening because each actor in the system doesn’t (and cannot) take responsibility for the whole system.
-They only take responsibility for themselves and perhaps this is the reason why well-meaning government could actually benefit this situation.
+They only take responsibility for themselves and perhaps this is the reason why well-meaning government could actually solve for this problem.
+The only legal entity with the intellectual and systems-think is government.
+Government has a moral duty to step in when self-interested actors are show (through autonomous and anonymized data) that the greater good is being hindered.
 And that is why I will advocate in the future if I work in pharmaceuticals to advance the patients perhaps put some bonuses around proper patient success rates (avoiding perverse incentives) so that pharmaceutical companies can successfully generate revenue from doing what they are to be doing anyway.